LinLinHayashi/AI-Chat-Assistant/README.md

-An AI chat application driven by OpenAI LLM.
+An AI chat assistant application driven by OpenAI LLM.

+IN CONSTRUCTION